SELECTing THE RIGHT DIVISION FOR COURSES

 Grade 4: ES

 Grade 5: ES

 Grade 8: MS

 Grade 9: HS

 Grade 10: HS

 YE (Young Explorers) is a fun and gentle introduction to debate using relatable topics to learn basic research, discussion and debate skills.
 Courses are open to students in Grade 1-3 for one hour daily and offered at selected times during the year.
 To join the waitlist for the next YE course, signup here.

 Grade 3 students who have completed a YE program or who are advanced readers, mature, and confident may enroll in courses open to JES (Junior ES).
 JES students prepare for and participate in debates and are eligible for a Practice JES Tournament.

-Grade 6 students have the option to compete in either JMS (Grade 6 only) tournaments or in MS Division tournaments (open to Grades 6 to 8).
-Classes for JMS provide most students a more progressive transition into Middle School level competitive debating.
+Grade 6 students have the option to participate as either JMS (Grade 6 only) or MS (Grades 6 to 8).
+Classes for JMS provide students a more progressive transition into Middle School level competitive debating.
 For Grade 6 students seeking a higher level of challenge, opt directly for MS Division classes.